 Amtrak operates three train services along the Atlantic Seaboard with stops at Savannah; the station is located a little over three miles from the downtown Historic District.

-Several Greyhound coach services operate to Savannah, with connections to cities across the country.
+Several Greyhound coach services operate to Savannah (some of which are with regional affiliate Southeastern Stages), with connections to cities across the country.
 The station in Savannah is conveniently located, just west of the Historic District, and connects with Savannah’s public transit system.

 Savannah’s main visitor center is located just to the west of the Historic District on Martin Luther King, Jr Boulevard.
 Paid parking is available in an adjacent lot, and a free shuttle connects the Visitor Center to points of interest downtown.